daattali/daattali.github.io/test.md

 ---
 layout: post
 title: "How to easily get your very own RStudio Server and Shiny Server with DigitalOcean"
+tags: [professional, rstats, r, r-bloggers, shiny, rstudio, sysadmin]
 date: 2015-05-10 21:00:00 -0700
 ---

-If you've always wanted to have an RStudio Server of your own so that you can access R from anywhere, or your own Shiny Server to host your awesome shiny apps, [DigitalOcean (DO)](https://www.digitalocean.com/?refcode=358494f80b99) can help you get there easily.
-DigitalOcean provides virtual private servers (they call each server a droplet), which means you can pay $5/month to have your own server "in the cloud" that you can access from anywhere and host anything on it.
+If you've always wanted to have an RStudio Server of your own so that you can access R from anywhere, or your own Shiny Server to host your awesome shiny apps, [DigitalOcean](https://www.digitalocean.com/?refcode=358494f80b99)(DO) can help you get there easily.

+DigitalOcean provides virtual private servers (they call each server a *droplet*), which means that you can pay *$5/month* to have your own server "in the cloud" that you can access from anywhere and host anything on.
 Check out [my DO droplet](http://daattali.com/) to see it in action!
 If you use [my referral link](https://www.digitalocean.com/?refcode=358494f80b99), you'll get $10 in credits, which is enough to give you a private server for 2 months.

 This all started a couple of months ago when I asked my supervisor, [Jenny Bryan](https://twitter.com/JennyBryan), if there was a way for me to do some R-ing when I'm away from my machine.
-She told me that she doesn't have a solution for me, but that I should check out [DO]((https://www.digitalocean.com/?refcode=358494f80b99)), so I did.
-And it turns out that it's very convenient for hosting my own RStudio Server and anything else I'd like to host, and very affordable **even for my student self**!
+She told me that she doesn't have a solution for me, but that I should check out [DO](https://www.digitalocean.com/?refcode=358494f80b99), so I did.
+And it turns out that it's very convenient for hosting my own RStudio Server and anything else I'd like to host, and very affordable **even for my student self** :)

 This post will cover how to set up R, RStudio Server, Shiny Server, and a few other helpful features on a brand new DO droplet (remember: droplet = your machine in the cloud).
-The tutorial might seem length, but it's actually very simple, I'm just breaking up every step into very fine details.
+The tutorial might seem lengthy, but it's actually very simple, I'm just breaking up every step into very fine details.

-## Table of contents
+# Table of contents

 - [Step 1: Sign up to DigitalOcean](#sign-up)
 - [Step 2: Create a new droplet](#create-droplet)